hardikn13/mega-blog/README.md

 ```bash
 npm start
 ```
-5. Visit http://localhost:3000 in your web browser to use the meme generator.
+5. Visit http://localhost:5173 in your web browser to use the blog app.

 ## Fork the repository.